Part II (Obi-Wan Kenobi): Plot

 After tracking the kidnappers to the planet Daiyu, Obi-Wan Kenobi encounters con man Haja Estree, who pretends to be a Jedi.
 Haja directs Kenobi to Princess Leia's location, where he defeats the kidnappers and rescues her.
 The Grand Inquisitor learns of their presence and locks the city down.
 Reva disobeys orders to stand down and places a new bounty on Kenobi, causing mercenaries around the city to target him and Leia.
 When Leia realizes they are after Kenobi, she loses trust in him and runs away; he follows her onto a roof.
-With mercenaries attempting to kill them, Leia jumps off a roof and Kenobi saves her using the Force, gaining her trust.
+With mercenaries attempting to kill them, Leia jumps off a roof, trying to reach another building, but falls.
+Kenobi saves her using the Force, gaining her trust.
 Haja finds them and directs them to an unguarded cargo port from which they can escape, but cannot stop Reva from following them.
 Reva reveals to Kenobi that Anakin Skywalker, now known as Darth Vader, is still alive, which shocks him; he presumed Anakin had died ten years ago.
-The Grand Inquisitor arrives to arrest Kenobi himself, but Reva stabs him with her lightsaber, inadvertently allowing Kenobi and Leia to escape.
+The Grand Inquisitor kills bounty hunter Vect Nokru for his earlier failure to keep Leia captive, then tracks down Kenobi to arrest him himself.
+Reva stabs the Inquisitor with her lightsaber, inadvertently allowing Kenobi and Leia to escape.
 Elsewhere, Darth Vader awakens in a bacta tank.

 Production

 Development

-By August 2017, Lucasfilm was developing a spin-off film focusing Ewan McGregor's Obi-Wan Kenobi from the prequel trilogy.
+By August 2017, Lucasfilm was developing a spin-off film focusing Ewan McGregor's Obi-Wan Kenobi from the Star Wars prequel trilogy.
 However, following the project's cancellation due to the financial failure of Solo: A Star Wars Story (2018), McGregor entered negotiations to star in a six-episode Disney+ limited series centered around Kenobi.
 The series was officially announced by Lucasfilm president Kathleen Kennedy at the 2019 D23 event.
 Deborah Chow was hired to direct all episodes for the series by September 2019, while Joby Harold became the head writer and showrunner in April 2020 following Kennedy's disapproval with the scripts and subsequent rewrites.
 The series is executive produced by Harold, Chow, McGregor, Kennedy, and Michelle Rejwan.
 Chow and Harold wanted the series to be a character study for Kenobi, and worked to connect elements from the prequel trilogy and original trilogy.
 Harold wanted to further explore Kenobi's character following the events of Order 66 and wanted him to deal with issues from his past.
 Chow also took inspirations from "gritty, poetic westerns" including The Assassination of Jesse James by the Coward Robert Ford (2007), The Proposition (2005), and the works of Akira Kurosawa.